sourcegraph/handbook/content/company-info-and-process/communication/working-group.md

 There is no formal process for creating a working group, but here are a few guidelines to help drive success:

-- **define the outcome.** A working group is not a set organisational structure like a team or an organization.
+- **define the outcome.** A working group is not a set organizational structure like a team or an organization.
 It disappears once its outcome is achieved.
-Clearly defining the outcome helps set expectations and organise work.
+Clearly defining the outcome helps set expectations and organize work.
 - **define how the decision will be made.** See [making decisions at Sourcegraph](decisions.md).
 - **sketch out a roadmap**.
 - **write a proposal** to share the outcome, identify participants and roadmap widely.
 Writing an RFC can help.